spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/05-restore-backup.md

 - Ensure the storage classes in the destination cluster match the storage classes in the source cluster.

-- If the backup location is configured using the Security Token Service (STS) authentication method, ensure to define a trust relationship with the destination cluster.
-The trust relationship will allow the destination cluster to assume the necessary IAM role to access the backup files.
-You can define a trust relationship for your destination cluster similar to the one explained in the [Add a Backup Location using Security Token Service](/clusters/cluster-management/backup-restore/add-backup-location-sts) guide.
+- If the backup location is configured using the AWS Security Token Service (STS) authentication method, ensure you define a trust relationship with the destination cluster.
+The trust relationship enables the destination cluster to assume the necessary IAM role to access the backup files.
+Refer to the [Add a Backup Location using Dynamic Credentials](/clusters/cluster-management/backup-restore/add-backup-location-sts) guide.

 # Instructions